Concatapult/pult/README.md

 ### pult add less

 [LESS CSS](http://lesscss.org/) is a SASS alternative that is 100% written in JavaScript.
 Because of this, the tooling is simpler, faster to install, and faster to deploy.

-### pult add style

-Adds a minimal folder structure with some basic styles for your project to start with.

 ### pult add spa